NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/projects/BIDS/README.md

 * the [BIDS-animal-ephys extension proposal](http://bit.ly/BIDS-animal-ephys)
 * the corresponding validation tool, for now called [AnDOChecker](https://github.com/INT-NIT/AnDO)
 * the draft of a BIDS-compliant NWB [dataset](https://drive.google.com/drive/u/1/folders/1-5HgytYZQLkXgm3-R9kpZj-EhEqHs_2f)
-* the draft of a conversion tool from [NWB2BIDS](https://github.com/catalystneuro/BIDS_ephys/blob/master/BIDS_ext.py)
+* the first version of a conversion tool [from NWB to BIDS](https://github.com/catalystneuro/BIDS_ephys/blob/master/BIDS_ext.py)
 * the [DANDI CLI](https://www.dandiarchive.org/handbook/10_using_dandi/#uploading-a-dandiset), that include tools to organize NWB files for DANDI

 ## Background and References